mylonics/zephyr-ide/README.md

 See the [Install Dependecies Section of the Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies)

 For ubuntu please also install python3-venv by ```sudo apt install python3-venv```

-## Extension Settings

-This extension contributes the following settings:

 ## Known Issues
 * zsh as a shell is not supported, bash should be available on linux and mac os installs